The cyber security industry is on high alert due to a variety of new and growing security threats.

 Shake up ingrained behaviors, question things, and ask “why?”

 It requires one to be open-minded, self-aware, and fearless to ask questions in domains that require more information.
-Explore yourself, go beyond your certain patterns.
+Explore yourself, and go beyond your certain patterns.
 As for a cybersecurity professional, it is imperative to try new ways of exploiting and fixing vulnerabilities to bring multidimensionality to their work.

 Security auditors often deal with sensitive information integral to an organization.
 With the ever-increasing online presence of businesses, data breaches and other cyber threats are growing in numbers.
 Although it requires one to be secretive, there is no way around it but to share information with the security professionals you have hired to protect your systems from hacks.